lvcv4y/rustceptor/README.md

 The second case allows the backend to capture a request if the frontend server is upfront, as `trunk serve` will proxy `/backapi/*` to `localhost:8000`.
 That could be useful for having trunk hot reload and test reaction when a captured request event is received.

+### Logs and Master key

+The master key is printed in logs when the backend starts.
+It is randomly generated at each start for now.

+Depending on the ENV environment variable value, the logs get sent to different outputs:
+  - If `ENV=PROD`, it gets sent to the systemd journal ;
+  - If `ENV=DEBUG` or `ENV=AnythingElse`, it is sent to `stdout` (printed in terminal).

+If `ENV` isn't set, it default to `PROD`.

 ## Deployment

 If you wish to deploy this project to you own little server, a **flake-based Nix configuration** is available in the `nix-deploy-example` folder.